open-telemetry/oteps/text/0093-metric-instruments.md

 * Precomputed-sum: When the application has computed a cumulative sum itself
 * Non-negative-rate: When a negative rate is invalid.

+These refinements are not for exposing directly to users at the API level.
+These concepts are purely explanatory, used to define the properties of the metric instruments presented in the API.
+Following OTEP 88:

+* Users will select instruments based on their specified properties
+* Instruments are associated with a Descriptor, that includes the instrument kind (an enumeration)
+* Exported metric events include the instrument Descriptor, allowing exporters to interpret event values.

+In other words, these refinements serve to define the set of instruments.
+Both users and exporters will deal in concrete kinds of instrument, these refinements are just for explaining their properties.

 OTEP 88 describes how we are meant to compute rate information from instruments having the Non-negative-rate refinement.
 Temporal aggregation (over time) must be treated as a special case, compared